Clinical Neurophysiology & Epilepsy Fellowships

 The Clinical Neurophysiology Laboratory has 7 EEG and 2 EP recording rooms and performs about 3500 routine adult and pediatric (including premature) EEGs, ambulatory EEGs, and 300 pattern VEPs, brainstem auditory EPs, and upper and lower limb SEPs per year, primarily for evaluation of neurologic problems.
 EEG equipment is state-of-the-art digital Xltek equipment and is networked with the monitoring equipment described above.
 The sleep laboratory uses the same rooms in the evening.
 An EMG laboratory is contiguous to the EEG laboratory.
 Patient investigations are coordinated between these units when appropriate.

 Extensive clinical and laboratory facilities are available to support the research efforts of the Epilepsy Service.
+Fellows may use elective time to pursue research opportunities.
 Current research projects include:

 - Studies of investigational anti-epileptic drugs